Tango & Cash: Plot

-In Los Angeles, Lieutenants Raymond Tango of the Westside and Gabriel Cash of the Eastside are considered the best detectives in the Los Angeles Police Department, where they are both assigned to the Narcotics Division and lauded for numerous successful and daring drug busts across Greater Los Angeles.
+Lieutenants Raymond Tango of the Westside and Gabriel Cash of the Eastside are considered the best detectives in the Los Angeles Police Department (LAPD), where they are both assigned to the Narcotics Division and lauded for numerous successful and daring drug busts across Greater Los Angeles.
 They are opposites in almost every way and are intense rivals, each considering himself to be better, despite having never met.

-Unbeknownst to them, their intercepted drug shipments belong to a criminal organization headed by Yves Perret.
+Unbeknownst to Tango and Cash, their intercepted drug shipments belong to a criminal organization headed by Yves Perret.
 Frustrated, Perret and his associates plan their revenge against the detectives, but refrain from killing them as to not turn them into martyrs.
-Instead, Perret devises an elaborate scheme to ruin their lives: frame them for murder.
+Instead, Perret devises an elaborate scheme to ruin their lives - frame them for murder.

 Tango and Cash are separately informed of a drug deal, where they meet each other for the first time.
-The pair discover the wiretapped corpse of an undercover FBI agent; suddenly, additional FBI agents led by Agent Wyler arrive to arrest them for murder.
+The pair discovers the wiretapped corpse of an undercover FBI agent; suddenly, additional FBI agents led by Agent Wyler arrive to arrest them for murder.
 Wyler finds Cash's backup pistol near the body, and at trial, an audio tape ostensibly recording the pair shooting the agent after discussing a drug purchase is used against them, verified by audio expert Skinner.

-With the evidence stacked against them, Tango and Cash plead no contest to a lesser charge in exchange for reduced sentences in a minimum-security prison; however, they are held in a maximum-security prison alongside several criminals they had arrested previously.
+With the evidence stacked against them, Tango and Cash plead no contest to a lesser charge in exchange for reduced sentences in a minimum-security prison, but they are held in a maximum-security prison alongside several criminals they had arrested previously.

 Once in prison, Tango and Cash are roused from their beds and tortured by Perret's henchman Requin and a gang of inmates, until Matt Sokowski, the assistant warden and Cash's former commanding officer, rescues them.
 Sokowski recommends they escape and provides them with a plan, but Tango opts out.
 When Cash tries to escape, he finds Sokowski murdered and is pursued by the guards before being rescued by Tango.
 Reaching the roof, Cash ziplines outside the prison walls, but Tango is attacked by an inmate before he can follow, and defeats him by knocking him into a transformer.
 To clear their names, they separate; Tango tells Cash that if he needs to contact him, he can go to the Cleopatra Club and ask for "Katherine".